-Subscribe to the California Department of Real Estate "News Flash" RSS (Really Simple Syndication) feed to get DRE news delivered directly to your email or desktop!
+Subscribe to the California Bureau of Real Estate "News Flash" RSS (Really Simple Syndication) feed to get CalBRE news delivered directly to your email or desktop!

 RSS content can be read using software called an "RSS reader", "feed reader" or an "aggregator".
 The user subscribes to a feed by entering the feed's link into the reader or by clicking an RSS icon in a browser that initiates the subscription process.
 The reader checks the user's subscribed feeds regularly for new content, downloading any updates that it finds.